 - Contact data: name, title, email address, telephone number(s)

-- Organisation data: name, address, email address and telephone number.
+- Organisation data: name, address, email address, telephone number, social media handles.

 - Financial data: billing and payment information.

 - Profile information: Documents relating to the product(s) and service(s) we are providing, including all communications with you.

 We use your Personal Data to meet our contractual requirements to support us in providing our services, delivering our training, and providing you with access to the GDPR Toolbox.
 We also use your Personal Data as required by law, such as for tax purposes.
 We also use your information to invoice you, and to keep track of payments that you make.

 As a prospective client, we will hold the following information about you:

 - Your full name, email address and telephone number.